umple/umple.orion/README.md

 ### Troubleshooting Connection Security Issues
 Because of security measures (and lack of a CA signed certificate), when testing on localhost, the umple-orion-server gets connections blocked.
 To fix this, when the umple-orion-server is running, visit `https://localhost:4567/UmpleGenerate` and confirm security exceptions for this address.

 Some have reported issues downloading the plugin.
-It is currently hosted on `nwam`'s GitHub pages, which, for unknown reasons, also get blocked from some browsers.
-To successfully download the plugin, visit the page and add the security exception to your browser.
+It is currently hosted on nwam's GitHub pages, which, for unknown reasons, gets blocked in some browsers (on Windows).
+If you encounter issues downloading the plugin, visit the [plugin page](ttps://nwam.github.io/umple.orion/umplePlugin.html) and add the security exception to your browser.

-# Managing Docker
+## 4. Managing Docker

 To kill a running Docker container instance, execute the following command in a terminal: